Lyon Auvergne-rhone-alpes, France Travel Guide

 Be aware of your home country's customs regulations and duty-free limits.

-Bargaining is not typical in The french language stores or markets with fixed prices.
-However, in flea markets or antique shops, polite negotiation might happen.
+Bargaining is not typical in French shops or markets with fixed prices.
+However, in flea markets or antique shops, polite negotiation might take place.

 Credit cards (Visa, Mastercard) are widely accepted.
-Carry a bit of cash for small buys in markets or independent vendors.
+Carry a bit of cash for small buys at local markets or independent vendors.